HelenoPaiva/Retraction-Radar/README.md

 Given a DOI (or DOI URL), Retraction Radar:

 1. Resolves the article in **OpenAlex** and retrieves its reference list.
-2. Fetches metadata for each cited work (title, year, DOI).
+2. Fetches metadata for each cited work.
-3. Checks each DOI in **Crossref** for update signals (retractions, corrections, expressions of concern, withdrawals).
+3. Checks cited records against **Crossref** update metadata and the **Retraction Watch** database.
-4. Displays an interactive table with:
+4. Displays an interactive table with filters and status flags.
-   - Status labels
-   - Filtering pills (Total, Retracted, No DOI, Unknown, etc.)
 5. Allows exporting the full results as a **CSV file**.

-The goal is to quickly identify references that warrant **manual review**.
+The goal is to rapidly identify references that warrant **manual review**.

 ---

 ## Why this exists

-Meta-analyses and systematic reviews can become unreliable when included studies are later retracted or seriously corrected.
+Systematic reviews and meta-analyses can become unreliable when included studies are later retracted or substantially corrected.
 There is no simple, unified way to periodically screen reference lists for these events.

-Retraction Radar provides a fast, transparent way to:
+Retraction Radar provides a fast and transparent way to:
-- Scan an article’s references for potential problems
+- Scan an article’s references for potential integrity issues
 - Document findings via CSV export
 - Support editorial, reviewer, and author re-evaluation

-It does **not** replace critical appraisal or editorial judgement.
+It does **not** replace critical appraisal or editorial judgment.

 ---

-## How to use
+## How to use the Retraction Radar webpage

 1. Open the live site:
    https://helenopaiva.github.io/Retraction-Radar/
 2. Paste a DOI or DOI URL.
 3. Click **Analyze**.
-4. Review flagged references and export results if needed.
+4. Review flagged references using the interactive table.
+5. Export the results as a CSV if needed.

+The webpage is a static, client-side tool (no backend).
+Results reflect the metadata available at the time of analysis.

 ---

-## Data sources (brief)

-- **OpenAlex** – reference lists and basic metadata
-- **Crossref** – update metadata (retractions, corrections, expressions of concern)

-Each cited paper is classified as:
-**OK**, **Retracted**, **Expression of concern**, **Corrected / Erratum**, **Withdrawn**, **No DOI**, or **Unknown**.
+## How to use the Google Sheets script (`code.gs`)

+The repository includes a Google Sheets script (`code.gs`) designed to work with large citation datasets inside **Google Sheets**, integrating multiple scholarly data sources.

+### Workflow

+1. Run a literature search (e.g. PubMed or similar).
+2. Export the **entire search result** as a **CSV** file.
+3. Upload the CSV to **Google Sheets**.
+4. In Google Sheets, open:
+   `Extensions → Apps Script`
+5. Paste the contents of `code.gs` into the editor and save.
+6. Run the main function and authorize the script when prompted.
+7. The script will retrieve and reconcile metadata from:
+   - OpenAlex
+   - Crossref
+   - Retraction Watch
+   and populate structured tables in the spreadsheet.

+This workflow is intended for:
+- Large or repeated searches
+- Metadata normalization
+- Offline or auditable citation screening

+Authorization is required only on first use.

 ---

+## Data sources

+- **OpenAlex** – reference lists and general scholarly metadata
+- **Crossref** – update metadata (retractions, corrections, withdrawals)
+- **Retraction Watch** – curated database of retracted and problematic publications

+---

 ## Limitations

-- Depends on OpenAlex and Crossref metadata accuracy.
+- Dependent on the completeness and accuracy of external metadata sources.
-- References without DOIs cannot be checked in Crossref.
+- References without stable identifiers may not be fully resolved.
-- Results reflect a **single point in time**; re-checking is recommended.
+- Results represent a **single point in time**; periodic re-checking is recommended.

----

-## Local use

-This is a static site (no backend).
-Clone the repository and open `index.html` in a browser.

 ---